davidcreativeuk/nidirect-prototypeForm/userGuide.md

     As the nidirect 'end page' design is different from the [GOV.UK design system - end page](https://design-system.service.GOV.UK/patterns/confirmation-pages/), use the guidance on the [nidirect user experience model (UXM)](http://uxm.nidirect.GOV.UK/writing-guide.html#transaction-end-pages) to write your 'application completed' message.

-3. The 'end page' contains a **clear session** link in the footer.
+3. The 'end page' contains a **clear session** link in the footer at the bottom of the page.
-    In usability testing, use this link to clear the user data saved in the Session Storage and return to the first page of your prototype application for the next participant.

     Enter the start page of your prototype into the `href` attribute of the **clear session** link.